 - Compressing images

-And how to push and share your work with others on GitHub.
-We'll use how to use Browserify to automatically include libraries like jQuery and Mustache.js.
-I'll also show you how to create different setups so the code is easy to read while you're in development and as compressed as possible when you're ready to push things to a server.
-Once you set this set up, you'll be able to use the same files and processes with all your projects.
-Now, there's a lot to learn but that's why you're here.
+Well learn how to use Browserify to automatically include libraries like jquery and Mustache JS.
+I'll also show you how to create different set ups so that code is easy to read while you're in development and as compressed as possible when you're ready to push things to a server.
+Once you set this up, you'll be able to use the same files and processes with all your projects.
+Now there's a lot to learn, but that's why you're here.
 So let's get started with web project work flows with Gulp.js, Git, and Browserify.